Skip to main content

 39 English Cocker Spaniels in the atlas.
 Every number on this page has a source.

-39 English Cocker Spaniels in the Sniff Atlas.
-Population-genetic snapshot, Mendelian carrier frequencies from Donner 2023, and the data substrate's release version, sample sizes, and evidence tier on every claim.
+Population-genetic snapshot of English Cocker Spaniels in the Sniff Atlas, source-graded Mendelian carrier frequencies from Donner 2023, and nutrition guidance tied to the genetic findings above.

 What the atlas says about English Cocker Spaniel